 The Irish engineering sector is optimistic about its business prospects for 2020 despite ongoing Brexit uncertainty, a new survey by Engineers Ireland has found.

-The findings, published ahead of the tenth annual Engineers Ireland Excellence Awards 2019 later this week, indicate that 69 per cent of the industry’s leading CEOs, directors and senior HR executives surveyed expect the financial position of their company will improve next year.
+The findings, published ahead of the tenth annual Engineers Ireland Excellence Awards 2019 later this week, indicate that 69% of the industry’s leading CEOs, Directors and senior HR executives surveyed expect the financial position of their company will improve next year.

 The findings come despite ongoing concerns about the economic impact of Brexit, the housing shortage and a fall in the KBC Consumer Sentiment Index for a fourth month in a row in October, the first time this has happened since late 2012.

-Engineers Ireland director general Caroline Spillane said: “Despite the constant Brexit turmoil, lingering economic uncertainty and very complicated international trade conditions, we are seeing positive sentiment in the Irish engineering sector and a robust outlook in terms of growth opportunities for 2020.
+Commenting on the survey insights, Engineers Ireland Director General, Caroline Spillane said: “Despite the constant Brexit turmoil, lingering economic uncertainty and very complicated international trade conditions, we are seeing positive sentiment in the Irish engineering sector and a robust outlook in terms of growth opportunities for 2020.

-Industry leaders surveyed also highlighted the importance of lifelong learning in an era of rapid technological change and the need for adaptable employment practices, with 84 per cent investing in upskilling/reskilling current employees, 68 per cent collaborating with educational institutions in this respect, and 68 per cent offering flexible working options.
+Industry leaders surveyed also highlighted the importance of lifelong learning in an era of rapid technological change and the need for adaptable employment practices, with 84% investing in upskilling/reskilling current employees, 68% collaborating with educational institutions in this respect, and 68% offering flexible working options.

 - East Tip Haulbowline Island Remediation Project by Cork County Council, RPS, PJ Hegarty & Sons and the Department of Agriculture, Food and the Marine